 When you receive the 1099-K form, take the time to review it and make sure everything is correct.
 If there are discounts, returns, and chargebacks that haven't been deducted, contact the sender of the form to make adjustments.
 Since the form is sent to you and to the IRS, the two versions must match to avoid questions by the IRS.

-- For payments to attorneys
+- Fees to attorneys

 IRS Form 1099-R

 This form records income from distributions from retirement, pension, and IRA accounts.
 The form is given for a designated distribution from

 - Annuities, pensions, insurance contracts, survivor income benefit plans,

 - Disability payments under life insurance contracts, and